azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![In the Create a new app dialog box, the Name field is set to awchat, and Culture is set to English.](media/image114.png 'Create new app')

 9. In a moment, your new app will appear.
-Click the app to see the details.
+Select the app to see the details.

 10. In the menu bar, select **Train** and then **Publish**.